MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 In this chapter, we move on to the fifth and final station where you'll learn how to implement an Azure OpenAI-based virtual assistant or "chatbot".
 Note that you could use any AI service you want here (for example, Copilot Studio).
 Keeping with the theme of searching for a location for a wind farm, the AI assistant will be customized to answer wind farm-related questions.

+**Important notes**:

-**Important**: OpenAI is only available to approved enterprise customers and partners.
+- OpenAI is only available to approved enterprise customers and partners.
 If you're not yet in this group, you must submit a [registration form](https://aka.ms/oai/access).
 [Learn more about the registration process](/legal/cognitive-services/openai/limited-access).

+- If you run into issues with subscriptions and OpenAI, you may find an answer by posting in our [Mesh Creator Forum](https://techcommunity.microsoft.com/t5/mesh-creators/bd-p/MeshCreators).

 ## Setting up for this station